quintype/malibu/tutorial/getting-started.md

 If the browser didn't immediately reload, try refreshing your browser.

+## Switching to a different API end point

+By default, Malibu points to https://quintype-demo.quintype.io as it's API endpoint.
+In order to change this, edit `config/publisher.yml`, and update the `sketches_host` to `https://<your-name>.quintype.io`.

 ## Wrapping Up

 Hooray, you now have a running instance of a simple quintype publisher!